umeboshi2/umeboshi2.github.io/assets/documents/blog/cv19/rocky.md

 public AMA theme for the "opportunities of those already in the profession to acquire a livelihood." said one AMA President at the time.

-The AMA also practiced severe discrimination against black medical schools and black doctors.
+The AMA also practiced **severe** discrimination against black medical schools and black doctors.
 They did not apologize for this for over 150 years, until July 2008.
 (Exploring the AMA's History of Discrimination, 2008)

 [Carnegie Flexner Report (PDF)](https://archive.org/download/carnegieflexnerreport/Carnegie_Flexner_Report.pdf) [(Archive.org Details)](https://archive.org/details/carnegieflexnerreport)